 - 1. IOC members represent the IPT in their own country.
 Each IOC representative is responsible for the national selection in its own country and for the registration of a national team to the international tournament.
 Teams from countries with active IOC representative submit their applications directly to him/her.
 The IOC representative should do his/her best to ensure the equal judgement of all applying teams from his country and is encouraged to organize a national tournament.
-Any problem with an IOC representative should be reported to the President as soon as possible. - 2.
-Registration from teams without an active IOC representative are submitted to the IOC Secretary and LOC. - 3.
+Any problem with an IOC representative should be reported to the President as soon as possible. - Registration from teams without an active IOC representative are submitted to the IOC Secretary and LOC. - 3.
 Only one team per country can register.
 Exception is made for the host university, see 4.10. - 4.
-The maximum number of participating teams is determined by the LOC before the registration deadline, and cannot exceed 15.
-If more than 15 teams apply, the IOC will engage a preselection process to select the participating countries/team. - 5.
-When more than 15 teams apply, the teams representing the countries that took part in the final of the last edition are automatically qualified, as well as the first team from the host university.
-All the other teams, whether selected through a national selection or applying directly, must complete a written report outlining the solution to one problem selected from a possible three that will be taken from the official list selected by the IOC.
-The three selected problems will be announced by the IOC directly after the registration deadline. - 6.
-The teams have 4 weeks after the registration deadline to send their written report.
+The maximum number of participating teams is determined by the LOC before the registration deadline, and cannot exceed 18.
+If more than 18 teams apply, the IOC will engage a preselection process to select the participating countries/team. - 5.
+When more than 18 teams apply, the teams representing the countries that took part in the final of the last edition are automatically qualified, as well as the first team from the host university.
+All the other teams, whether selected through a national selection or applying directly, must complete a written report outlining the solution to one problem selected from a shortlist taken from the official list selected by the IOC.
+The shortlist is composed of two problems that can be reported by any teams, and two problems restricted to the teams that won their respective national selections.
+The problems are announced when the registration opens.

+- 6. The teams have 4 weeks after the registration deadline to send their written report.
 The report must have a .pdf format and cannot exceed 5 pages (except the title page).
 The team is free to enclose his own experimental material (videos, photos, computer programms smaller than 10 mb in total) and to cite it properly in the report. - 7.
-Each report will be judged on the basis of three main criteria: 1) does it give a plausible physical answer to the initial question, 2) is the approach innovative, and is it supported by exeriment and/or theory, 3) has the problem been explored in sufficeint depth, i.e. have all the possible approaches been considered.
+Each report will be judged on the basis of three main criteria: 1) does it give a plausible physical answer to the initial question, 2) is the approach innovative, and is it supported by exeriment and/or theory, 3) has the problem been explored in sufficient depth, i.e. have all the possible approaches been considered.
 The form of the report (layout, phrasing, presentation) is also important.
 It should be written in a clear and concise manner. - 8.
 The reports will be anonymized before being judged by the IOC and an IOC appointed external jury.
 The list of participating teams will be announced no more than two weeks after the report submission deadline. - 9.
 If more than one team from a country (without an active IOC representative) wishes to participate, the selection of the team from that country will be performed by the IOC, prior to any international preselection process, but following the same criterias used for the preselection process.
 Only the best report from each country will be considered for the international preselection process. - 10.
 The host country can register two teams to the tournament.
 If a team from the host country was amongst the finalists of the previous edition, it is qualified by default, and the second team qualified is the winner of the national selection.
 Otherwise, the two best teams from the national selection are qualified.